Yeti (Doctor Who): Reception and legacy

 After the death of co-creator Mervyn Haisman, The Guardians obituary called the Yeti his "lasting legacy" to the series and its fanbase, noting how the monsters "captured the public imagination".
-The book Who Is The Doctor 2: The Unofficial Guide to Doctor Who — The Modern Series noted that the Yeti were incredibly popular antagonists with those who watched the series, even after they stopped appearing in the series, with the book stating that "It's a testament to their effectiveness that they maintained an appeal for all this time."
-Ivan Phillips similarly wrote in the book Once Upon a Time Lord: The Myths and Stories of Doctor Who that the Yetis' redesign in The Web of Fear, in conjunction with their presence in the familiar London Underground environment, helped make the monsters more terrifying for children.
+The book Who Is The Doctor 2: The Unofficial Guide to Doctor Who – The Modern Series noted that the Yeti were incredibly popular antagonists with those who watched the series, even after they stopped appearing in the series, with the book stating that "It's a testament to their effectiveness that they maintained an appeal for all this time."
+Ivan Phillips similarly wrote in the book Once Upon a Time Lord: The Myths and Stories of Doctor Who that the Yeti's redesign in The Web of Fear, in conjunction with their presence in the familiar London Underground environment, helped make the monsters more terrifying for children.
 Media historian James Chapman opined that the Yeti's presence was the start of Doctor Whos recurring motif of using science fiction to explain real-world mythology due to the creatures' being revealed as robot minions.
 Chapman reflects that their second appearance in The Web of Fear made the Yeti terrifying as a result of their presence in the familiar environment of the London Underground, with their presence being stated by Chapman to have made the Piccadilly line into as scary as "what Psycho had done for motel showers."
 Third Doctor actor Jon Pertwee is known for commenting that nothing frightened an audience more than "a Yeti on your loo in Tooting Bec", which he used to defend the successful format of stories set exclusively on Earth in the series.
 Writing in A Critical History of Doctor Who on Television, critic John Kenneth Muir stated that the concept of a "hairy beast" actually being a robot was so popular it inspired other similar creatures, such as a robotic sasquatch on the show The Six Million Dollar Man.